-Za’atar that literally means oregano in English has another significance in Middle Eastern cuisine.
+Za’atar literally means oregano in English but it has another significance in Middle Eastern cuisine.

 Za’atar is a spice mix of dried thyme, oregano, majoram, sumac, toasted sesame seeds, salt, and pepper.
 There are also some other variations that include cumin and coriander.

-Za’atar spice mix is packed with health benefits as it is rich in antioxidants.
+Za’atar is packed with health benefits as it is rich in antioxidants.
 Historically, it was used as a medicine to treat infections and inflammation.
 It is widely believed that Za’atar it is immune and mood booster, given the enzymes in its dry aromatic herbs.

 Unlike the regular za’atar bread made of all-purpose flour, this guilt-free version of za’atar is made of whole wheat flour and speckled with bran, which makes it rich in fiber.

 The dough is pretty easy to pull together.
 It is a quick stove bread that freezes well and tastes fresh, fragrant and packed with flavor.
 Make sure to reheat it before serving.

 I do hope that you try this filling, detox, stovetop bread that will improve your mood and health.
-In case you do, don’t forget to hit like, drop a feedback line, and share the recipe link with others.
+If you do, don’t forget to hit like, drop a feedback line, and share the recipe link with others.

 - Foul Medames